ks91/kobayashi-maru-test/not-hardened/README.md

 # Kobayashi Maru Test (not hardened)
 Examination administered to candidates for the Command Division of the Starfleet Academy in the 23rd century.
+This game is based on the test in Star Trek Universe, but this is not affiliated with CBS or Paramount.
+This game is non-commercial, intended for education and research uses.

 It can be used by registering it as instructions in GPTs etc.
 Published GPTs : https://chatgpt.com/g/g-hAJlKerwO-kobayashi-maru-test-not-hardened